SignamarcheixH/l3p-controle-sitemap/README.md

 ## What is this ?

 An exam took in 2018.
-It's a Java exercice about sitemaps.
+It's a Java exercise about sitemaps.